rogier-stegeman/rkb/README.md

 Notes related to this knowledge base in general.

 ### scripts
-Contains (generalised) scripts which I use often.
+Contains (generalised) scripts (and other files) which I use often.

 ### shortcuts
 Files with shortcuts because I can't remember them all.